Wai-Thura-Tun1/electronic-signature/README.md

 After vendor:publish, js file of package will be copyed into public_path with this file path (signature/sign.js) Then you can customize class name in js file or whatever you want.

+Signature data will be passed into input tag when trigger mourse down event